lucas874/swarm-composition-artifact/README.md

 This will run the experiments on compositional subscription generation presented in the paper.
 Using the benchmark suite presented in the subsection **Benchmark Selection** on p.
 23 of the paper, the experiments comparing the performance and the accuracy of the "exact" algorithm and Algorithm 1 (presented on p.
 13 of the paper) are performed.
-On a system with an Intel Core i7-9700K CPU @ 3.60GHz and 16GiB of RAM running Ubuntu 22.04, the experiments takes about 7.5 hours (2.5 for the accuracy experiments and 5 hours for the performance experiments).
+On a system with an Intel Core i7-9700K CPU @ 3.60GHz and 16GiB of RAM running Ubuntu 22.04, the experiments takes about 7.5 hours
+(2.5 for the accuracy experiments and 5 hours for the performance experiments).
+The benchmark suite is public and open source.
+It is included in the image and can also be found in `machines/machine-check/bench_and_results/benchmarks`.

 In an example run, the following output could be seen on the screen some seconds after starting the script.